tourbillonpy/tourbillon-rabbitmq/README.md

 -----

-# What is tourbillon-elasticsearch
+# What is tourbillon-rabbitmq

-tourbillon-elasticsearch is a tourbillon plugin that can collect metrics from an Elasticsearch server or cluster.
+tourbillon-rabbitmq is a tourbillon plugin that can collect metrics from an RabbitMQ server or cluster.
 For more informations about tourbillon please visit the [project page](http://www.github.com/tourbillonpy/tourbillon-agent).

 # Documentation

-You can browse the tourbillon-elasticsearch documentation online, it is hosted on Read The Docs.
+You can browse the tourbillon-rabbitmq documentation online, it is hosted on Read The Docs.
-The documentation of the latest version of tourbillon-elasticsearch can be found [here](http://tourbillon-elasticsearch.readthedocs.org/en/latest/).
+The documentation of the latest version of tourbillon-rabbitmq can be found [here](http://tourbillon-rabbitmq.readthedocs.org/en/latest/).

 # Contributing